 It is 1843, and Grace Marks has been convicted of killing her employer and his housekeeper and mistress, but is she guilty or innocent?
 Grace cannot remember what happened on that fateful day, so a therapist in the brand-new field of mental illness tries to help her open up and discover what happened so that they can both know the truth.

-After a plague wipes out most humans, the survivors include Toby, Snowman, Amanda, Ivory Bill, and Zeb, who each have their own stories that contribute to this fantastic story.
-It is unpredictable, chilling, and even funny at times, and it is a story that no reader will ever forget.
+After a plague wipes out most humans, the survivors include Toby, Snowman, Amanda, Ivory Bill, and Zeb, who each have their own stories that contribute to this fantastic tale.
+It is unpredictable, chilling, and even funny at times.

 2. The Handmaid’s Tale